By Mayo Clinic Health System staff

 An aha! moment is a point in your life when an important insight, choice or decision is made.

-- After making excuses in my head about why I couldn’t exercise, I realized that I could have been done exercising if I had just started, instead of spending the time making excuses.
+- After making excuses in your head about why you couldn’t exercise, you realized you could have been done exercising if you had just started instead of spending the time making excuses.

-- After finishing a long walk, I realized that the cookies that were calling my name would wipe out the hard work that took 45 minutes to do in about a minute flat.
-I decided they were not worth it.
+- After finishing a long walk, you realized that the cookies calling your name would wipe out the hard work that took 45 minutes to do in about a minute flat, and they weren't worth it.

-- After starting my day with making a high-calorie food choice, I realized that I still had a big portion of the day to make good choices, and that one bad choice does not mean I have to keep making more bad choices.
-My day ended up just fine.
+- After starting your day with making a high-calorie food choice, you still had a big portion of the day to make good choices, and that one bad choice did not mean you had to keep making more poor choices.
+The day turned out just fine.

-- After eating the rest of the pie so it wouldn’t go to waste, I realized that I was just becoming a human trash compactor and threw out the leftover cake that no one but me was eating.
-I immediately felt more in control of myself.
+- After eating the rest of the pie so it wouldn’t go to waste, you felt you were becoming a human trash compactor and threw out the leftover cake that no one but you were eating.
+This made you immediately feel more in control of yourself.

-- After a stressful day at work, I told myself I needed chocolate and then realized that the chocolate was not going to make me feel better about the situation.
-Instead, I would be adding guilt to my stress.
-I ate a banana instead.
+- After a stressful day at work,you told yourself you needed chocolate and then realized that the chocolate was not going to make you feel better about the situation.
+Instead,you would be adding guilt to stress.
+You ate a healthy snack instead.

-These are just a few of my aha! moments.
-You may have experienced similar ones yourself.
-If not, start paying attention to those little thoughts, because they could change your life.
+If you haven't experience an aha! moment like any of these, start paying attention to those little thoughts, because they could change your life.